claudiatsai/King-County-Housing-Report_DS/README.md

 The market report is aimed at the home buyers in King County, WA. <br>
 The report provides EDA and price prediction model for potential home buyers to make a better decision.<br>
-Hopefully with the research and suggestion, the key to the dream home can be our clients.

 ## Most Common Questions Asked by Home Buyers